 - ALL generates an exposure for each of SHORT, MEDIUM, and LONG, all with the same readout parameters.

 A MRS sequence must be completed by selecting a MULTIACCUM exposure configuration for each detector being used (in the EXPOSURE PARAMETERS dialog box).
 Each exposure is configured by setting the readout pattern and characteristics parameters: READOUT PATTERN, NUMBER OF GROUPS, and NUMBER OF INTEGRATIONS.
 If you choose simultaneous imaging, you must select an imaging FILTER for each MRS sequence.
 Each MRS sequence can support only a single imaging FILTER.
-Finally select a dither pattern from the list of DITHERS already defined for the observation.
-The pattern will be repeated at each dither position following an offset of the telescope to the new position.
+Finally select a dither pattern from the list of DITHERS already defined for the observation (or 'None' for no dithering).
+The exposures will be repeated at each dither position following an offset of the telescope to the new position.
 The number of exposures at each dither position is set by NO. OF EXPOSURES, but this input must be the same for all detectors.

 MIRI offers two readout modes: